-Emma Kurth, Ph.D., joined the Columbus Academy faculty as our new middle school science teacher in September 2020.
+Emma Kurth, Ph.D., joined the Columbus Academy faculty as a middle school science teacher in September 2020 and will be teaching science in the upper school at the start of the 2021-22 school year.
 Prior to coming to Academy, Emma was a graduate assistant teacher at The Ohio State University School of Environment and Natural Resources where she earned her Ph.D. in the program with a specialization in soil science.
 She also previously served as an adjunct instructor in environmental science, safety and health at Columbus State Community College, tutored Ohio State student-athletes in science-related subjects, and worked as a graduate research associate for the Department of Food, Agriculture and Biological Engineering at Ohio State.
 Emma also gained experience as a research assistant and research aide in separate jobs held at Nationwide Children's Hospital in Columbus.
 In addition to her doctorate degree, she holds a M.S. in ecological restoration from Ohio State, as well as a B.A. in Spanish and B.S. in biology from Xavier University.
 Emma and her husband Michael reside in Columbus with their two children, Eddie and Clare, and the family's three cats.

 - Ph.D.
 The Ohio State University , The School of Environment and Natural Resources; Specialization in Soil Science

 - M.S.
 The Ohio State University , Ecological Restoration